-David has defended public companies and other clients in a variety of SEC investigations related to potential accounting frauds, financial reporting and disclosure violations, and other matters arising under the federal securities laws.
+David has defended public companies and other clients in a variety of SEC investigations related to potential accounting fraud, financial reporting and disclosure violations, and other matters arising under the federal securities laws.
 David has handled investigations involving revenue recognition, valuation, goodwill, intangible assets, securitizations, alleged pyramid schemes and insider trading.

-David regularly advises clients on all aspects of compliance with the FCPA, including the development and implementation of FCPA and anti-corruption compliance programs and procedures.
+David also advises clients on all aspects of compliance with the FCPA, including the development and implementation of FCPA and anti-corruption compliance programs and procedures.
 David has led comprehensive reviews of companies’ FCPA compliance programs and advised clients on FCPA issues related to mergers and acquisitions.
 He has defended companies in FCPA investigations and conducted FCPA internal investigations.

-David’s experience includes the following:
+Some highlights of David’s experience are the following:

 - In the Matter of Guggenheim Partners Investment Management, LLC (2015) – represented a registered investment adviser in an SEC investigation of alleged violations of the Investment Advisers Act of 1940.